Access to buildings

 We provide Radar keys free of charge to disabled residents of the Wycombe district.

 These keys will open any locked public wheelchair accessible toilet on the National Key Scheme operated by the Royal Association for Disability and Rehabilitation.

 We require proof of disability and this can be through the production of a 'blue parking badge' or through proof of receipt of a Disability Living Allowance.
 We issue only one free key per person.
-Replacement keys or keys for people outside the district can be purchased, see planning and building control fees and contact building control to obtain a Radar key.
+Replacement keys or keys for people outside the district can be purchased.
+See planning and building control services and fees and contact building control to obtain a radar key.

 Shopmobility (external website) is a registered charity and independent scheme offering the free loan of manual and powered wheelchairs, or electric scooters during your visit to High Wycombe town centre.